 Lives are being put at risk daily with the increase in petty crimes.
 This is only the beginning as some people think that these petty criminals will eventually become bolder and evolve in taking to committing more serious criminal acts.
 The safety of the general public is also severely compromised, due to the worsening social and economic conditions.
 This naturally contributes to more wide spread criminal activities.

-Many police personnel interviewed expressed concern over the increased incidences of riots which, in their opinion, are only going to get worse as budget cuts make it harder to create a visible police presence on the streets.
+Many police federation personnel interviewed expressed concern over the increased incidences of riots which, in their opinion, are only going to get worse as police budget cuts make it harder to create a visible police presence on the streets.
 This is one of the main reasons why instigators and insurgents are becoming braver in their attempts to stir up trouble, as documented in a recent study of Reading the Riots.
 The study also cited many instances of police bravery and the different kinds of dangers they had to face during the battle to regain control on the streets.

 There was also a lot of data recorded about their mounting frustration in not having adequate support to function optimally in the face of such potentially volatile and dangerous situations.
 As there was no support system in place to call on in the event of these riots going out of control, the police are now at a serious disadvantage.
 Such circumstances definitely spell heightened danger levels for the general public.

-There have also been problems with trying to respond to social media networks as budget cuts ensure fewer resources are allocated to this crucial area.
+There have also been problems with trying to respond to social media networks as police budget cuts ensure fewer resources are allocated to this crucial area.
 Unable to effectively and speedily sort intelligence reports into facts or rumours leads to mistakes in deployments, thus rendering the “help” virtually useless.

 A significant number of cases where there is a clear lack of respect or fear for the police force is rampant.
 The extent and nature of the violence which police now seem to be regularly encountering during the course of their duties is shockingly staggering.
 The current situation is so bad that police personnel interviewed expressed surprise that statistics didn’t show more fatalities on the job.